lmjohns3/theanets/docs/creating.rst

 Once you've set up your new layer class, it will automatically be registered and available in :func:`theanets.layers.build` using the name of your class::

-  layer = theanets.layers.build('mylayer', inputs=3, size=4)
+  layer = theanets.layers.build('nobias', inputs=3, size=4)

 or, while creating a model::

   net = theanets.Autoencoder(
-      layers=(4, (3, 'mylayer', 'linear'), (4, 'tied', 'linear')),
+      layers=(4, (3, 'nobias', 'linear'), (4, 'tied', 'linear')),
   )

-This example shows how fast it is to create a model that will learn the subspace of your dataset that spans the most variance---the same subspace spanned by the principal components.
+This example shows how fast it is to create a PCA-like model that will learn the subspace of your dataset that spans the most variance---the same subspace spanned by the principal components.

 .. _creating-custom-regularizers: